 - Top your breakfast cereal with sliced pear for a fibre boost.

 - Make a breakfast smoothie by blending one peeled and cored pear, berries and milk (or soy or pea milk) and 100% orange juice.

 - Toss a sliced pear with mixed greens and balsamic vinaigrette for a delicious lunch.
 Make it a complete meal by adding chickpeas or water-packed light tuna.

 - Make an open-faced steak, pear and gorgonzola cheese sandwich.
 Click here for the recipe.

-- Roast a whole chicken with pears, walnuts and shallots.
+- Serve roasted chicken or fish with a with pears, walnuts and shallots salad.
 Click here for the recipe.